EddieParis/homie_multicontroler/README.md

 - easy to add your own sensors or actuators
 - designed to run on micropython
 - very robust, ran for several years now

-# Why this project
-The original idea comes from the desire to control lightning at home.
-I wanted something cheap and simple to use.
-I needed no more, this project was born.
-I initially made a project with lamps connected on mains power and communicating over 433 RF, worked not very well (433 Mhz band is really busy) and dangerous.
-When I dicovered the ESP8266 boards and micropython I immediatly knew I had to use them.
-Over the years I embraced standards like MQTT and homie (influenced by OpenHab2).
-I faced connectivity shortage on ESP8266 and ESP32 saved me :-) Now the project is mature enough to be published.

 # Configuration
 You will have to provide a configuered json file to the controler, it will be use to determine which platform and which sensor you are using, and then expose the values on the homie side accordingly.